What Is Pleural Effusion?

 Common Pleural Effusion Symptoms

-Although pleural effusions can resolve by itself, consult a doctor if you have any symptoms.
+Consult a doctor if you have any symptoms.
+Doctors can drain the fluid and provide oxygen and medication for comfort.
 Without treatment, pleural effusions can become infected or cause lung collapse.

 Tools Used to Diagnose Pleural Effusion